Luhmeiy/Habits/README.md

 ## 🔍 What I Did Different

 - Added login page with Google and Firebase Authentication.
-- Added routing with React Router
+- Added routing with React Router.
+- Made it possible to edit user information.

 ---